Krevo/WherigoTools/README.md

 php wherigoreader.php cartridgeFilename.gwc
 ```

-This tool is like "unzip" but for a .gwc file : a directory `cartridgeFilename_files/` containing lua byte-code and media files (jpg, mp3, ...) will be created.
+This tool is like "unzip" but for a .gwc file : a directory `cartridgeFilename_files/` containing lua byte-code, lua source code and media files (jpg, mp3, ...) will be created.

 /!\ Wherigo is a registered trademark of Groundspeak Inc. The Wherigo design, platform, and associated intellectual property are also owned by Groundspeak Inc.